Skip to footer content

 BarcodeScanning.MAUI vs IronBarcode: C# Barcode Library Comparison

-BarcodeScanning.Native.Maui is a camera plugin, not a barcode library.
-If your app runs on Windows, processes uploaded files, or reads barcodes from PDFs, it is the wrong tool — and the README does not make that obvious upfront.
-The package page describes it as a "barcode scanning library for .NET MAUI," which is technically accurate but omits the critical constraint: it is a CameraView control that fires an event when a barcode enters a live camera frame.
+BarcodeScanning.Native.Maui is a camera plugin scoped to MAUI applications.
+If your app processes uploaded files or reads barcodes from PDFs, it is not designed for that use case.
+The package describes itself as a "barcode scanning library for .NET MAUI," and in practice it is a CameraView control that fires an event when a barcode enters a live camera frame.
 That is the complete feature set.
-This comparison examines the architectural difference between a camera control library and a full-featured barcode SDK, helping teams understand where each tool fits and where each falls short.
+This comparison examines the architectural difference between a camera control library and a full-featured barcode SDK, helping teams understand where each tool fits.

 Understanding BarcodeScanning.MAUI

-BarcodeScanning.Native.Maui wraps the native camera barcode detection APIs on iOS (Apple's Vision framework) and Android (ML Kit) into a MAUI CameraView control.
+BarcodeScanning.Native.Maui wraps native camera barcode detection APIs on iOS/macOS (Apple's Vision framework), Android (Google ML Kit), and Windows (ZXingCpp, added in version 3.0.1) into a MAUI CameraView control.
 A developer drops the control into a XAML page, wires up an event handler, and the library fires that event each time a barcode is detected in the live camera feed.
 The entire interaction model is camera-in, event-out — there is no other path.

 The library is open-source and free under the MIT license.
-Its design goal is narrow and explicit: provide live camera barcode detection for iOS and Android MAUI applications with the minimum possible API surface.
-It achieves that goal through delegation to native platform APIs rather than implementing its own barcode decoding engine.
+Its design goal is narrow and explicit: provide live camera barcode detection for MAUI applications with the minimum possible API surface.
+It achieves that goal through delegation to per-platform native engines rather than implementing its own decoding engine.

 Key architectural characteristics of BarcodeScanning.Native.Maui:

-- iOS UPC-A Inaccuracy: Apple's Vision framework returns 13 digits for UPC-A barcodes (prepending a leading zero to match EAN-13 encoding).
-The library passes this raw value through without correction, requiring a manual workaround in application code.
+• iOS UPC-A Quirk: Apple's Vision framework can return 13 digits for UPC-A barcodes (prepending a leading zero to match EAN-13 encoding).
+The library passes this raw value through, and applications normalize it as needed.

-- PDF417 Reliability Known Issue: The library's own GitHub issue tracker documents PDF417 scanning as "very problematic — most scans never occur," which is a direct blocker for shipping labels, driver's licenses, and boarding passes.
+• PDF417 Reliability on iOS/Android: The library's GitHub issue tracker describes PDF417 scanning as "very problematic — most scans never occur" on the Vision/ML Kit code paths, which is relevant for shipping labels, driver's licenses, and boarding passes.

 Live Camera Scanning Pattern